Melanoma Clinical Trial

 For patients with LMD: the dose must be =< 4 mg per 24 hours of dexamethasone (or the equivalent).
 Physiologic replacement doses for adrenal insufficiency is allowed on this protocol

-For patients with parenchymal brain mets: prior radiation therapy is allowed, but patient must be progressing in or having at least 1 new CNS lesion.
-Washout to prior radiation 14 days
+For patients with parenchymal brain mets: prior radiation therapy, including stereotactic (SRS) or whole brain radiation (WBXRT) is allowed, but patient must be progressing in or having at least 1 new CNS lesion.
+Prior SBRT to extracranial lesions is allowed.
+Washout to prior radiation 14 days.

-For patients with LMD: Patients who have received radiation to brain and/or spine, including whole brain radiation, stereotactic radiosurgery, or stereotactic body radiation therapy (SBRT), are eligible, but must have completed radiation treatment at least 7 days prior to the start of treatment
+For patients with LMD: Patients who have received radiation to brain and/or spine, including WBXRT, SRS, or SBRT, are eligible, but must have completed radiation treatment at least 7 days prior to the start of treatment.

 Other cancer directed treatment:

 Concurrent treatment with other anti-cancer systemic therapies is not allowed.
 No other concomitant intrathecal therapy with another agent will be allowed.
 For patients that have received other systemic therapies, the minimum wash out period is as follows: